 Factors Determining Your Life Insurance Premium

+How does life insurance work in regards to pricing?
 One way to save on your life insurance premium is to first know what goes into calculating your life insurance premium.
 Once you know, you can then make positive changes in your life to help lower your premium.

 Life insurance companies base your premiums on the following: